Schools, Centers, Institutes & Departments

 The Center features a board certified facial plastic surgeon who specializes exclusively on cosmetic and reconstructive procedures of the face and neck.

-Patients treated in Hemangiomas and Vascular Birthmarks Program are evaluated by doctors from several specialties, each of whom provides a special skill or expertise in managing vascular birthmarks.
+Patients treated in Hemangiomas and Vascular Birthmarks Program are evaluated by doctors from several specialties, each of whom provides special skills in managing vascular birthmarks.

 The Pediatric Otolaryngology Division Provides comprehensive care for the treatment of childhood disorders of the ears, nose, throat, face and neck.